janelia-flyem/flyem-build-container/README.md

 # flyem-build-container

-Builds a Docker container for building FlyEM conda packages.
+A CentOS-6 Docker container for building FlyEM conda packages.
-Based on the conda-forge 'linux-anvil-comp7' image, which is based on CentOS 6.
+Based on the conda-forge `linux-anvil-comp7` docker image.

 ## Launch or resume